mjmacgregor/dataviz-project-template/README.md

 6. Introduce interactivity into the dashboard to allow the user to display the visualizations based on metrics of choice
 7. Finalize dashboard design
 8. Culminate findings and process into a final report

+## Progress

+### Week 1

+The majority of the work I did this week was preparing the data for visualizations.
+I performed aggregations and joins on the data in Python to prepare several tables to go into visualizations.
+For example, for my chloropleth chart, I grouped the data by state and calculated the average and total number of customer ratings for each state.

+I then started creating prototypes for visualization.
+The first big prototype I created was the map of US states and customer ratings.
+My next steps are to create prototypes of the scatterplot and bar chart visualizations.

+I also want to learn more and incorporate hovering and interaction into my chloropleth as well as adjust some of the design choices, but the prototype works well!
+The prototype can be found in the prototype section.